Neuron: Axonal degeneration

 Although most injury responses include a calcium influx signaling to promote resealing of severed parts, axonal injuries initially lead to acute axonal degeneration, which is the rapid separation of the proximal and distal ends, occurring within 30 minutes of injury.
 Degeneration follows with swelling of the axolemma, and eventually leads to bead-like formation.
 Granular disintegration of the axonal cytoskeleton and inner organelles occurs after axolemma degradation.
 Early changes include accumulation of mitochondria in the paranodal regions at the site of injury.
-Endoplasmic reticulum degrades and mitochondria swell up and eventually disintegrate.
-The disintegration is dependent on ubiquitin and calpain proteases (caused by the influx of calcium ion), suggesting that axonal degeneration is an active process that produces complete fragmentation.
+The endoplasmic reticulum degrades and mitochondria swell up and eventually disintegrate.
+The disintegration is dependent on ubiquitin and calpain proteases (caused by the influx of calcium ions), suggesting that axonal degeneration is an active process that produces complete fragmentation.
 The process takes about roughly 24 hours in the PNS and longer in the CNS.
 The signaling pathways leading to axolemma degeneration are unknown.